apache/flagon/site/_docs/stack/index.md

   #include userale in your project via script tag
   <script src="/path/to/userale-1.0.0.min.js" data-url="http://yourLoggingUrl"></script>
   ```
 Apache UserALE.js allows for configuration via HTML 5 data parameters.
-For a complete list of options, see the [README](https://github.com/apache/incubator-flagon-useralejs/blob/master/README.md).
+For a complete list of options, see the [docs]({{ '/docs/useralejs' | prepend: site.baseurl }}) or the [README](https://github.com/apache/incubator-flagon-useralejs/blob/master/README.md).
 You can also modify Apache UserALE.js using our API.
 Find examples in our [repos](https://github.com/apache/incubator-flagon-useralejs/tree/FLAGON-192).

 **Option 2: Follow the [instructions](https://github.com/apache/incubator-flagon-useralejs/tree/FLAGON-192/src/UserALEWebExtension) to install the Apache UserALE.js web extension into your browser.**